dotnet/fsharp/DEVGUIDE.md

 ### F# Compiler (Linux)

 Currently you can do on Linux a bootstrap of the Mono version of the compiler.
-Full testig is not enabled, nor is a .NET Core build of the compiler.
+Full testing is not enabled, nor is a .NET Core build of the compiler.

 First [install Mono](http://www.mono-project.com/docs/getting-started/install/linux/).